tomgp/FT-workshop-EX1/readme.md

 Now if you go back into your editor you'll see the file is in it's nice un-ruined original condition.

+_NOTE_ this is not reversible! once changes are discarded they can't be retrieved.
+This is in contrast to the next method we'll look at...

 ---

 ###Rolling back to a certain point in history